waku-org/specs/standards/core/peer-exchange.md

 As a mitigation, responders MAY feature a `seen cache` for requests and only answer once per time interval.
 The exchange-peer cache discussed in [Theory and Protocol Semantics Section](#theory-and-protocol-semantics) also provides mitigation.
 Still, frequent queries can tigger the refresh cycle more often.
 The `seen cache` MAY be used in conjunction to provide additional mitigation.
+Responders MAY apply request limits and thus can reject answering requests within a certain time window.
+Requestes must be prepared to handle this case.

 ### Further Considerations